Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a licensed electrician.

 Brake Disc (or Disk) Pad and Rotor Replacement

-There comes a time in every cars life when the brake pads and/or rotors must be replaced.
-Typically, it is a fairly simple job to replace these parts, well within the capabilities of the home mechanic, very often saving hundreds of dollars for an hours work.
+There comes a time in every car's life when the brake pads and/or rotors must be replaced.
+Typically, it is a fairly simple job to replace these parts—well within the capabilities of the home mechanic—very often saving hundreds of dollars for an hour's work.

-Changing the Brake Pads
+How to Change the Brake Pads

-Begin by loosening the the bolts holding the wheel on and raise the vehicle so that the tire is off the ground.
+- Begin by loosening the the bolts holding the wheel on, and raise the vehicle so that the tire is off the ground.
 Use of a jack stand or other method of supporting the truck in the air is mandatory; never trust the jack to hold those thousands of pounds up while you are under the car.

 - Carefully check the rotors for grooving or ridging; while the rotors were smooth enough on the truck used here, they had a deep ridge cut into them at the outside edge.
 Leaving this ridge in place will damage new pads fairly quickly, and the decision was made to replace both rotors as well as the pads.
 If the rotors are grooved to point that you can actually see the grooves the rotors will need to be replaced or turned at a machine shop.
 Very small grooves, barely detectable by running your finger over the rotor, are not a major concern, but anything deeper and the rotor again needs turned or replaced.

 - Remove the disc pads from the rotor.
 There is a small clip at the top and bottom of the opening where the pads came out; remove them.
 If the rotors are in good shape and are not to be replaced, clean the clips, lubricate them with brake grease and refit them into the place they came from.
-Replace the pads with new ones.

 - Open the brake fluid reservoir and make sure there is room in it for more fluid; compressing the calipers will result in fluid entering the reservoir.
-Check periodically and make sure it is not running over; if needed a clean rag can be inserted into the reservoir soaking up some of the fluid and remove it.
+Check periodically to make sure it is not running over.
+If needed, a clean rag can be inserted into the reservoir soaking up some of the fluid and remove it.
 If this compression is not done, you won't be able to get the caliper assembly over the new pads.

 It is a good idea to use some lubricant (anti squeal) on the back side of the new pads to keep them quiet.
 This does not mean grease or oil; either one will destroy the new pads.
 Use a commercial product just for this purpose and follow the directions on the container.

-Changing out the Brake Rotors
+Changing Out the Brake Rotors

-To replace the brake rotor the caliper must be removed as in the preceding section as well as the bracket that surrounds the caliper.
+- To replace the brake rotor, the caliper must be removed as in the preceding section, as well as the bracket that surrounds the caliper.

-With the caliper out, there are two bolts that hold the bracket in place; the photos show the location of these bolts.
+- With the caliper out, there are two bolts that hold the bracket in place; the photos show the location of these bolts.
 Usually quite tight, they will require considerable effort to remove; a ½" breaker bar and socket provides just the tool needed.
 Remove these two bolts and lift off the bracket.

-The rotor should easily slide off the lug bolts, just as if a tire was being changed.
+- The rotor should easily slide off the lug bolts, just as if a tire was being changed.
 Occasionally it will be rusted in place and need to be tapped with a hammer; be careful not to damage the lug bolts.

-Slide the new rotor into place and replace the caliper mounting bracket.
+- Slide the new rotor into place and replace the caliper mounting bracket.

-Replacing the Brake RotorsClick thumbnail to view full-size
+Replacing the Brake Rotors

 It is not a bad idea to go back and check the lug nuts.
 Easy to forget while the tire is off the ground, and you do not want them coming off while driving.